 Yes, you should comply if the following procedure is met.
 A person who wants to inspect or copy an entry in your journal must (1) demonstrate his or her identity through satisfactory evidence, (2) affix a signature in the journal in a separate, dated entry, and (3) specify the month, year, type of document, and name of the person for the notarial act or acts sought.
-The person may be shown only the entry or entries specified.& However, if you have a reasonable and explainable belief that a person bears a criminal or harmful intent in requesting the information, you may refuse to provide access to any entry and be able to substantiate your belief.
+The person may be shown only the entry or entries specified.
+However, if you have a reasonable and explainable belief that a person bears a criminal or harmful intent in requesting the information, you may refuse to provide access to any entry and be able to substantiate your belief.

-Can I notarize for a stranger with no identification?
+May I notarize for a stranger with no identification?

-Can I send an unattached, completed acknowledgment certificate to a title company to correct an error?
+May I send an unattached, completed acknowledgment certificate to a title company to correct an error?

 No, an executed certificate should never be sent or given to another party, trusting them to attach it to the correct document.
-If it were fraudulently or mistakenly attached to another document, the notary would be in an indefensible position.

 How do I correct a name that has been misspelled on the document and on the notarial certificate?